tanghao-xiaomi/docs/en/quickstart/Debugging_Vela_with_Vela_Emulator.md

 sudo apt install gdb-multiarch
 ```

-openvela Emulator supports working with GDB via its remote connection tool (gdbstub).You can debug openvela code as if the debugging is done on real hardware with low-level tools such as JTAG.You can stop and start the virtual machine, check the status of registers and memory, and set breakpoints and watchpoints.
+Emulator supports working with GDB via its remote connection tool (gdbstub).You can debug openvela code as if the debugging is done on real hardware with low-level tools such as JTAG.You can stop and start the virtual machine, check the status of registers and memory, and set breakpoints and watchpoints.

-In order to use GDB, launch openvela Emulator with the “-s” and ”-S” options.
-The “-s” option lets openvela Emulator listen for an incoming connection from GDB on TCP port 1234, whereas the “-S” lets openvela Emulator not start the guest virtual machine until there is notification from GDB.
+In order to use GDB, launch Emulator with the “-s” and ”-S” options.
+The “-s” option lets Emulator listen for an incoming connection from GDB on TCP port 1234, whereas the “-S” lets Emulator not start the guest virtual machine until there is notification from GDB.

 To enable the connection to the GDB server, you need to send the “-qemu -S –s” parameter to “emulator.sh”.